 When dealing with police, never hand over original documents, always carry copies and preferably a laminated copy.

 If they insist on seeing the original documents tell them you will only show them in the station, 99% of the time they will let you go on your way.

 Keep your valuables in sight if you want to keep them

-Yes you are vulnerable, yes you are a target!
+Yes, you are vulnerable, yes you are a target!
 However, take reassurance in the fact that 99.99% of crimes are crimes of opportunity.
 And almost always the criminal would rather commit the crime without your knowledge.
 Keeping your belongings in sight, or as secure as possible when away from them is the best way that you can ensure that you aren’t robbed whilst traveling.

-The horror stories that you hear about of people falling victim to crimes whilst travelling are always hyped and sensationalized.
+The horror stories that you hear about of people falling victim to crimes whilst traveling are always hyped and sensationalized.
 Sure bad things happen, but no more than they do in any major cities around the world.
 One thing that all people around the world have in common is fear of the unknown.
 The majority of the ‘bad stories’ you hear come from people who haven’t actually had the experiences themselves.

-Read about the Murder, Corruption, Love and Disasters that happened when the cameras weren’t rolling in our Overlanding South America eBook
+Read about the Murder, Corruption, Love, and Disasters that happened when the cameras weren’t rolling in our Overlanding South America eBook